Drug & Alcohol Rehab Admissions

 - The appropriate releases of information to other professionals will be made available by Landmark Recovery.

-- Some of the exclusionary criteria for admission into Landmark Recovery of Louisville’s program include cases involving acute psychiatric conditions.
+- Some of the exclusionary criteria for admission into Landmark Recovery’s program include cases involving acute psychiatric conditions.
 In these instances, a higher level of care is more appropriate.

 All patients admitted to Landmark Recovery will complete a screening and assessment process conducted face to face by an Intake Clinician and Intake Nurse.
 Landmark Recovery utilizes the ASAM Criteria to determine a patient’s appropriateness for admission and to determine the least restrictive level of care to meet patient’s needs.